 Section 508 is an amendment to the US Workforce Rehabilitation Act of 1973--a federal law that mandates all federal agencies make their electronic and information technology (such as publications, presentations, software and websites) accessible to people with disabilities.
 In making documents 508 compliant, these documents and web pages are then accessible to people with disabilities via assistive technologies such as screen or text readers.
 For more information about Section 508 and its requirements, please visit the General Service Administration's comprehensive government-wide Section 508 page or take their Section 508 overview course.

-It is important to remember that making documents accessible is more than just a federal guideline agencies are required to follow; it is about providing access to research and information.
+Making documents accessible is more than just a federal guideline agencies are required to follow; it is about providing access to research and information.

 The Department of Commerce's Accessibility Policy offers information about DOC policies and requirements as well as links to guidance materials.